albertovesp/albertovesp/README.md

 - B.Sc. in Physics, Universidad de Guadalajara (2015-2019)

 ### 🌟 Interests
--Machine learning and deep learning models
+- Machine learning and deep learning models
--Data visualization and storytelling
+- Data visualization and storytelling
--Science fiction and fantasy novels
+- Science fiction and fantasy novels
--Music and Guitar
+- Music and Guitar

 Thanks for stopping by!
 Feel free to reach out if you have any questions or just want to connect. 👋